waterlinked/wlsonar/README.md

 # wlsonar

-Package wlsonar is a python client library for the Water Linked [Sonar 3D-15](https://www.waterlinked.com/shop/wl-21045-2-sonar-3d-15-689).
+Package wlsonar is a Python client library for the Water Linked [Sonar 3D-15](https://www.waterlinked.com/shop/wl-21045-2-sonar-3d-15-689).

 The key features of this package are: